-- "3E" means 3E, LLC. - "Accscient" means Accscient, LLC. - "AEPI" means Alaris Equity Partners Inc. - "AIC" means Alaris IGF Corp., a wholly owned subsidiary of Alaris. - "AIF" means this annual information form of the Trust. - "Alaris", the "Trust", "we", "us" or "our" means Alaris Equity Partners Income Trust and its subsidiaries. - "Alaris USA" means Alaris Equity Partners USA Inc., a corporation formed under Delaware law. - "Amur" means Amur Financial Group Inc. - "Arrangement" has the meaning stated under the heading "Corporate Structure". - "Board" means the board of trustees of the Trust. - "Sono Bello" means Sono Bello, LLC. - "Sono Bello 2023 Transaction" means the transaction announced by the Trust on February 14, 2023, pursuant to which Alaris, through a subsidiary, exchanged US\$145.0 million of its existing preferred units in Sono Bello for newly issued Sono Bello Convertible Preferred Equity in Sopno Bello alongside Brookfield, through its Special Investments program, invested US\$400.0 million in exchange for Sono Bello Convertible Preferred Equity. - "Sono Bello Agreement" means the amended and restated limited liability agreement of Sono Bello dated February 14, 2023, as the same may be amended or amended and restated from time to time. - "Sono Bello Convertible Preferred Equity" means convertible preferred equity in the capital of Sono Bello. - "Sono Bello Employee Participation" means the portion of the Sono Bello Profit Participation that employees are entitled to receive, which shall not exceed 50% of the Sono Bello Profit Participation. - "Sono Bello Profit Participation" means an over allocation of profits to Alaris relative to the other holders of the Sono Bello Convertible Preferred Equity not held by Alaris, if certain return-based performance thresholds are met in respect of the investment in Sono Bello Convertible Preferred Equity by the holders thereof. - "B&S" or "Brown & Settle" means Brown & Settle Investments, LLC, and its subsidiaries. - "CAD" and "CAN\$" mean Canadian dollars, the lawful currency of Canada. - "Carey" or "Carey Electric" means Carey Electric Contracting, LLC. - "CBCA" means the Canada Business Corporations Act. - "ccComm" means C&C Communications, LLC. - "COVID-19" means the 2019 coronavirus disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-VoV-2). - "CRA" means the Canada Revenue Agency. - "Distribution" means a Partner's payment of a distribution (other than for common equity), dividend (other than for common equity) or interest to Alaris as more particularly described under the heading "Description of the Business and Operation Our Structure". - "DNT" means DNT Construction, LLC. - "DNT Units" means preferred units in the capital of DNT. - "D&M" refers Vehicle Leasing Holdings, LLC, doing business as D&M Leasing. - "ECR" has the meaning stated under the heading "Special Note Regarding Forward-Looking Statements, Non-IFRS Measures and U.S. Investors-Non-IFRS Measures". - "Edgewater" means Edgewater Technical Associates, LLC. - "ERISA" means the U.S. Employee Retirement Income Security Act of 1974, as amended. - "ERISA Person" means any person who is or is acting on behalf of an ERISA Plan. - "ERISA Plan" means an employee benefit plan (under section 3(3) of ERISA) that is subject to Part 4 of Subtitle B of Title I of ERISA, a plan, individual retirement account or other arrangement that is subject to Section 4975 of the U.S. Tax Code, an entity whose underlying assets are considered to include "plan assets" of any such plan, account or arrangement under the Plan Asset
+"3E" means 3E.
+LLC.

+"Accscient" means Accscient, LLC.

+"AEPI" means Alaris Equity Partners Inc.

+"AIC" means Alaris IGF Corp., a wholly owned subsidiary of Alaris.

+"AIF" means this annual information form of the Trust.

+"Alaris", the "Trust", "we", "us" or "our" means Alaris Equity Partners Income Trust and its subsidiaries.

+"Alaris USA" means Alaris Equity Partners USA Inc., a corporation formed under Delaware law.

+"Amur" means Amur Financial Group Inc.

+"Amur Loan" means together (a) a 20-year loan in the principal amount of CAD\$38.4 million bearing an interest rate of 13.50% and (b) a 20-year loan in the principal amount of \$9.6 million bearing an interest rate of 13.50%, issued under a credit agreement among Alaris and Amur, as such agreement may be amended, modified, supplemented, restated or replaced from time to time.

+"Arrangement" has the meaning stated under the heading "Corporate Structure".

+"Berg" means Berg Demo Holdings, LLC.

+"Board" means the board of trustees of the Trust.

+"B&S" or "Brown & Settle" means Brown & Settle Investments, LLC, and its subsidiaries.

+"CAD" and "CAN\$" mean Canadian dollars, the lawful currency of Canada.

+"Carey" or "Carey Electric" means Carey Electric Contracting, LLC.

+"CBCA" means the Canada Business Corporations Act.

+"ccComm" means C&C Communications, LLC.

+"COVID-19" means the 2019 coronavirus disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-VoV-2).

+"CRA" means the Canada Revenue Agency.

+"Distribution" means a Partner's payment of a distribution (other than for common equity), dividend (other than for common equity) or interest to Alaris as more particularly described under the heading "Description of the Business and Operation - Our Structure".

+"DNT" means DNT Construction, LLC.

+"DNT Units" means preferred units in the capital of DNT.

+"D&M" refers Vehicle Leasing Holdings, LLC, doing business as D&M Leasing.

+"ECR" has the meaning stated under the heading "Special Note Regarding Forward-Looking Statements, Non-IFRS Measures and U.S. Investors-Non-IFRS Measures".

+"Edgewater" means Edgewater Technical Associates, LLC.

+"ERISA" means the U.S. Employee Retirement Income Security Act of 1974, as amended.

+"ERISA Person" means any person who is or is acting on behalf of an ERISA Plan.

-Rules, and any retirement or benefit plan that is not subject to the foregoing, but is subject to laws or regulations similar in effect to the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the U.S. Tax Code.
+"ERISA Plan" means an employee benefit plan (under section 3(3) of ERISA) that is subject to Part 4 of Subtitle B of Title I of ERISA, a plan, individual retirement account or other arrangement that is subject to Section 4975 of the U.S. Tax Code, an entity whose underlying assets are considered to include "plan assets" of any such plan, account or arrangement under the Plan Asset Rules, and any retirement or benefit plan that is not subject to the foregoing, but is subject to laws or regulations similar in effect to the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the U.S. Tax Code.